-The loose papers contain an extensive amount of family correspondence, among them a great number of letters from sons William Richard and Amos Adams Lawrence while they were attending school.
-Until approximately 1829 the letter of this type were primarily from William, in Byfield, Mass., and are non-existent after 1830, resuming in 1849 while William was on an extended tour of the southern United States and Cuba.
-The letters from Amos A. Lawrence were written from Andover, Bedford, and later Harvard College, and pertain primarily to his father while visiting Washington D.C., and later while touring the souther and eastern United Sates from 1836-1837.
+The loose papers contain an extensive amount of family correspondence, including many letters from sons William Richard Lawrence and Amos Adams Lawrence at school.
+Until approximately 1829, the letters are primarily from William in Byfield, Mass.
+The series includes no letters from William after 1830; they resume in 1849 during his extended tour of the southern United States and Cuba.
+The letters from Amos A. Lawrence were written from Andover, Bedford, and later Harvard College, and they pertain primarily to his father while visiting Washington, D.C. and later while touring the southern and eastern United States from 1836-1837.

-Lawrence also received a great number of letters from his brothers Abbot, Samuel, and Luther Lawrence, and his sisters Mary Woodbury and Eliza Greene.
-In 1835 and 1836, Nancy, Lawrence' second wife, spent most of her time in Amherst, New Hampshire caring for sick relatives and a great number of letters from her to Lawrence, pertaining primarily to family matters, are present as well.
-Lawrence also maintained correspondence with the Richards, the family of his first wife, Sarah Richards Lawrence, after her death in 1819.
-The loose papers also include letter from George Richards, in Paris, and the Richards of Ohio.
-In addition this collection contains some letters written by Lawrence to his sisters, and beginning in 1841, letters written to his youngest son, Robert Means Lawrence.
+Lawrence also received a number of letters from his brothers Abbott, Samuel, and Luther Lawrence, as well as his sisters Mary Woodbury and Eliza Greene.
+In 1835 and 1836, Nancy, Lawrence's second wife, spent most of her time in Amherst, N.H. caring for sick relatives, and the series contains many letters from her to Lawrence, primarily pertaining to family matters.
+Lawrence also maintained correspondence with the Richardses, the family of his first wife Sarah Richards Lawrence, after her death in 1819.
+The loose papers include letters from George Richards in Paris and the Richardses of Ohio.
+The collection also contains some letters written by Lawrence to his sisters and, beginning in 1841, his youngest son, Robert Means Lawrence.

-After a debilitating illness in 1830, it was necessary for Lawrence to give up active participation in his business interests.
-He then devoted his time to philanthropy.
-A great number of the letters he received were either in request of funds or in thanks for liberal donations.
-He gave to many societies, associations, organizations, and educational institutions, and circular letters as well as other correspondence from such groups can be found in abundance in this collection.
+After a debilitating illness in 1830, Lawrence gave up active participation in his business and devoted his time to philanthropy.
+He received a number of letters requesting funds or thanking him for donations.
+He gave to many societies, associations, organizations, and educational institutions, and the collection includes circular letters and other correspondence from these groups.

-Lawrence donated money, clothing, food, and other essentials to the widowed, the poor, and to colleges specifically for the distribution to students in financial need.
-Letters from families and individuals who benefitted from such donations are also included.
+Lawrence donated money, clothing, food, and other essentials to widows and the poor, as well as to colleges specifically for students in financial need.
+Included are letters from families and individual recipients of his donations.

-Among his extensive business associates and friends who repeatedly appear in the correspondence are H. A. Bullard, Rev. Andrew Bigelow, Rev. A. P. Peabody, Robert Appleton, J. H. Dexter, H. A. Derborn, and James Austin.
-Timothy Woodbridge, and Gov. Geroge Nixon Briggs.
-The letters from these me cover a variety of different topis, and reveal a great deal about the state of government, the on goings of politics, and the national economy.
-Additional correspondents include his nephew Franklin Pierce (March 1841 and August 1845), Josiah Quincy of Harvard University (March 1841, August 1845, and June 1846), Charles Storrow (January 1836 and July- August 1849, and the Secretary of the Navy, Nathan Silsbee (1830).
+Among his many business associates and friends who appear in the correspondence are H. A. Bullard, Rev. Andrew Bigelow, Rev. A. P. Peabody, Robert Appleton, J. H. Dexter, H. A. Dearborn, James Austin, Timothy Woodbridge, and Gov. George Nixon Briggs.
+The letters from these men cover a variety of topics, including government, politics, and the national economy.
+Additional correspondents include his nephew Franklin Pierce (Mar.
+1841 and Aug.
+1845), Josiah Quincy of Harvard University (Mar.
+1841, Aug.
+1845, and June 1846), Charles Storrow (Jan.
+1836 and July-Aug.
+1849), and Secretary of the Navy Nathan Silsbee (1830).